800-937-8398 Call us for a free quote Contact us

 Get rid of pack rats with Western Exterminator

 In addition to finding nests, you may notice that your patio furniture pillows have been chewed.
-Other signs of an infestation include rat pellets and the sound of scurrying feet above you.
+Other signs of an infestation can include rat pellets and the sound of scurrying feet above you.
 If you think you have a pack rat living on your property, don’t try to poison it.
 This DIY method is unsafe and ineffective on many levels.
+Rodenticides should be handled by an expert pest control company, like Western Exterminator.

-Pack rats can do a lot of damage to your home and belongings.
-Instead of going it alone, call in the professionals at Western Exterminator.
-We provide pest control treatments that get results without endangering people and other animals in Arizona communities.
+Pack rats can cause damage to your home and belongings, or commercial property.
+Instead of attempting to handle the infestation yourself, call in the professionals at Western Exterminator.
+We provide pest control services that get results without endangering people and other animals in Arizona communities.
+From one-off inspections to our year-round pest protection plan, PestFree365+, Western has you covered.1

-Western Exterminator rodent experts can control rodents and help you know how to keep them from coming back.
+Western Exterminator rodent experts can help control rodents and advise you on how to keep them from coming back.
 If you think you’ve got rodents at your home or business, contact us today.

 Find your local branch